joao-frohlich/cpython/Doc/library/xml.etree.elementtree.rst

    `C14N 2.0 <https://www.w3.org/TR/xml-c14n2/>`_ transformation function.

    Canonicalization is a way to normalise XML output in a way that allows byte-by-byte comparisons and digital signatures.
-It reduces the freedom that XML serializers have and instead generates a more constrained XML representation.
+It reduced the freedom that XML serializers have and instead generates a more constrained XML representation.
 The main restrictions regard the placement of namespace declarations, the ordering of attributes, and ignorable whitespace.